 A good muscle building diet considers all of the macronutrients within a client’s total calorie intake.
 This includes also paying attention to their intake of protein and fat.

 Protein is the building block for muscle cells.
 Muscle needs it to get stronger and bigger.
 Ensuring that clients are eating enough protein, in conjunction with carbs, makes it easier to achieve their desired physique.
-If they struggle with this, consuming a whey protein supplement can help.
+If they struggle with this, adding a protein supplement can help increase daily intake.

 Consuming healthy fat foods also supports the body as it works to grow muscle.
-Two types of essential fat are important to overall health.
-These are omega-3 and omega-6 fatty acids.
-Both are good for the heart and can help fight inflammation.
+Plus, essential fat is important to overall health—omega-3 fatty acids are good for the heart (3).